mebubo/fpmortals-cats/manuscript/complete.md

 `.liftF` lets us create a monad transformer if we have an `F[A]`.
 For example, we can create an `OptionT[IO, String]` by calling `OptionT.liftF` on an `IO[String]`, which we seen in Chapter 2.

+`.liftK` is the same as `.liftF` but returns a natural transformation.

 Generally, there are three ways to create a monad transformer: